-One of the most important Pharaonic temples in Egypt is the Luxor Temple situated in the city that holds the same name in Egypt.
+One of the most important Pharaonic temples of ancient Egypt is the Luxor Temple which situated in the city that holds the same name in Egypt.
 Almost any tour to Egypt would include a visit to the Temple of Luxor and its bigger brother, the Karnak Temple.

-Constructed during the reign of the Middle Kingdom in the ancient Egyptian history, the Temple of Luxor has witnessed many constructions that were contributed by many kings and rulers afterwards making it an open air museum of the evolution of the Egyptian construction in ancient Egypt.
+Constructed during the reign of the Middle Kingdom in ancient Egyptian history, the Temple of Luxor has witnessed many constructions that were contributed by many kings and rulers afterward making it an open-air museum of the evolution of the Egyptian construction in ancient Egypt.

-Many tourists who travel to Egypt prefer to spend three or four days in Luxor and Aswan, perhaps in a Nile Cruise ship that has became quite popular among tourists visiting Egypt lately.
+Many tourists who travel to Egypt prefer to spend three or four days in Luxor and Aswan, perhaps in a Nile Cruise ship that has become quite popular among tourists visiting Egypt lately.

-The most important parts of the temple were constructed by Amenhotep III in the 14th century BC, Ramses II in the 13th century BC, Tuthomose II in the 15th century BC, and Queen Hatshepsut as well.
+The most important parts of the temple were constructed by Amenhotep III in the 14th century BC, Ramesses ii in the 13th century BC, Tuthomose II in the 15th century BC, and Queen Hatshepsut as well.

-The most dominant elements at the entrance of the Luxor Temple are these two huge statues of Ramses II to the left and to the right hand side of the gate to enter inside the temple.
+The most dominant elements at the entrance of the Luxor Temple in Egypt are these two huge statues of Ramesses ii to the left and to the right hand side of the gate to enter inside the temple.

-The Pylon of the Temple of Luxor has scenes of Qadesh, the famous battle when Ramses II defeated the Hittites in the 13th century BC.
+The first pylon of the Temple of Luxor has scenes of Qadesh, the famous battle when Ramses II defeated the Hittites in the 13th century BC.